AXS Investments Broadens ETF Lineup with Launch of AXS 2X Innovation ETF (TARK) and AXS Short China Internet ETF (SWEB)

 Leverage risk: The Fund is designed to be utilized only by knowledgeable investors who understand the potential consequences of seeking daily leveraged (2X) investment results, understand the risks associated with the use of leverage and are willing to monitor their portfolios frequently.
 The Fund is not intended to be used by, and is not appropriate for, investors who do not intend to actively monitor and manage their portfolios.
 For periods longer than a single day, the Fund will lose money if the ARK Innovation ETF's performance is flat, and it is possible that the Fund will lose money even if the ARK Innovation ETF's performance increases over a period longer than a single day.
 An investor could lose the full principal value of his/her investment within a single day if the ARK Innovation ETF loses more than 50% in one day.
+Swap agreement risk: The Fund’s use of derivatives may be considered aggressive and may expose the Fund to greater risks and larger losses or smaller gains than investing directly in the reference asset(s) underlying those derivatives.
+The use of swap agreements are subject to additional risks such as the lack of regulation, counterparty risk, liquidity risk and could expose investors to significant losses.
 Compounding risk: The Fund has a single day investment objective, and performance for any other period is the result of its return for each day compounded over the period.
 Performance for periods longer than a single day will very likely differ in amount, and possibly even direction, from 200% of the daily return of the ARK Innovation ETF for the same period, before accounting for fees and expenses.
 Compounding affects all investments but has a more significant impact on a leveraged fund.
 This effect becomes more pronounced as the ARK Innovation ETF volatility and holding periods increase.
 Equity securities risk: The value of the equity securities the Fund holds may fall due to general market and economic conditions.
 Foreign securities risk: Investments in the securities of foreign issuers involve risks beyond those associated with investments in U.S. securities.
 Health care sector risk: The health care sector may be adversely affected by government regulations and government health care programs.
 Communications sector risk: Companies in this sector may be adversely affected by potential obsolescence of products/services, pricing competition, research and development costs, substantial capital requirements and government regulation.
 Information technology sector risk: Information technology companies face intense competition, both domestically and internationally, which may have an adverse effect on profit margins.

 AXS Short China Internet ETF (SWEB)